Geographic information science (GIScience) has three common definitions. This tutorial will focus on the first of these three definitions:

 However, the relationship between the general and the specific goes in two directions, and there are two broad research approaches to dealing with general truths and the specifics of particular geographic situations (Trochim 2006):

-- Inductive research starts with specifics and seeks to infer general theories that can be applied in other times and places other than the specific situation being studied
+- Inductive research starts with specific situations and seeks to infer general theories that can be applied in other times and places other than the specific situations being studied

 - Deductive research starts with existing general theories and investigates whether those theories explain what is happening in a specific situation being studied

 An example of deductive research with GIS is a study by Bauer et al (2017) that used GIS to analyze and compare accessibility to obstetric care in Germany and England.
 The starting theory from previous research (primarily in the developing world) is that improved access to obstetric care improves neonatal outcomes (reduced miscarrages, stillbirths and infant mortality).
 The hypothesis in this case was that this theory would also explain some of the differences in neonatal outcomes in these specific developed countries.

 The study found that women in general, as well as women in poor and rural areas, could more easily access obstetric care in Germany than in England.
 However, the study did not find a clear relationship between obstetric accessibility and neonatal outcomes, leading to rejection of the hypothesis in this specific case.

 An example of inductive research is a study by Parry et al (2017) that used GIS to determine if accessibility had any relationship to vulnerability to climate shocks in Amazonia.
 A hypothesis was that marginalized people in isolated and remote locations would be more vulnerable to increased flooding and droughts that are expected effects of climate change.

 The analysis confirmed the hypothesis, creating a new general spatial theory relating reduced accessibility to increased vulnerability.